Using an employer of record in Canada

 There are three main ways to legally employ workers in Canada:

-• Partner with an Employer of Record: An EOR in Canada enables compliant hiring without establishing a Canadian entity and handles everything from onboarding to payroll.
+- Partner with an Employer of Record: An EOR in Canada enables compliant hiring without establishing a Canadian entity and provides support to handle onboarding, payroll, to offboarding.

 An Employer of Record in Canada is a third-party organization that legally employs and manages workers on your behalf.

-While the employee works for your company day-to-day, the Canada EOR handles the compliance and related administrative tasks, saving you from having to set up a local entity.
+While the employee works for your company day-to-day, the Canada EOR acts as the legal employer and offers support to handle the compliance and related administrative tasks, saving you from having to set up a local entity.

 Some key Employer of Record services in Canada include: